 Your Cat's Age

 Premiums increase as your Russian Blue ages.
-Insuring a kitten or young adult (under 3) is typically the most affordable.
-Given their long lifespan (15 - 20 years), starting cover early locks in lower rates and avoids pre-existing condition exclusions.
+Insuring a kitten or young adult under 3 is typically the most affordable option.
+Given their long lifespan (15 - 20 years), enrolling early locks in lower rates and avoids pre-existing condition exclusions for issues that develop later.

 ⚕️